CHKDSK commands overview

 Protect your data with Partition Recovery!

 Make sure your files are safe before following the steps above.
-CHKDSK is extremely dangerous for user data, as it cuts it into small pieces in most cases.
+CHKDSK is extremely dangerous for deleted data(in case if you will need to recover it), as it cuts it into small pieces in most cases.
 You can prevent this by creating a disk image using any DiskInternals product for Windows.

 The program has a wide range of advanced features that you can find out about by downloading a free trial of DiskInternals Partition Recovery.